IvanCickaIC/ParallelMatrixCalc/README.md

 # ParallelMatrixCalc

-## Opis
+## Description
-ParallelMatrixCalc je Java projekat koji omogućava učitavanje matrica iz datoteka i njihovo množenje koristeći paralelno programiranje.
-Projekat koristi `Feature` i `Thread` klase za konkurentno izvršavanje.
+ParallelMatrixCalc is a Java project that enables loading matrices from files and multiplying them using parallel programming.
+The project utilizes Feature and Thread classes for concurrent execution.

-## Funkcionalnosti
+## Features
-- Učitavanje matrica iz datoteka.
+- Loading matrices from files.
-- Množenje matrica koristeći paralelno programiranje.
+- Matrix multiplication using parallel programming.
-- Prikaz rezultata operacija.
+- Displaying the results of operations.

-## Korišćene tehnologije
+## Technologies Used
 - Java
-- Feature klase
+- Feature classes
-- Thread klase
+- Thread classes